phusion/juvia/README.md

 4. Compile the static assets: `bundle exec rake assets:precompile RAILS_ENV=production RAILS_GROUPS=assets`
 5. Run `touch tmp/restart.txt` (if you're using Phusion Passenger) or restart your application server.

+## Crytographic verification

+I do not release source tarballs for Juvia.
+Users are expected to get the source code from Github.

+From time to time, I create Git tags for milestones.
+These milestones are signed with the [Phusion Software Signing key](http://www.phusion.nl/about/gpg).
+After importing this key you can verify Git tags as follows:

+    git tag --verify milestone-2013-03-11

 ## TODO

 Juvia currently suits my need so I may or may not work on these things in the future.
 But if you want to contribute you are more than welcome to do so!